CoreWeave

 Required components

-The following Kubernetes-based components are required for this guide.
+You will need the following Kubernetes components to follow this guide.
 Deploy each of them before proceeding to the database setup step.

 Argo Workflows